BisnisKomodo/Lightning-Boy/README.md

 ## 🔴About
 Lightning boy remains as my first simple game, inspired by Super Mario Bros where you gotta jump and avoid obstacle in order to reach to your winning places.
 I built the player movement system, Climbing System, Healthcontroller and the kill system for the player when falling to lava or touch nearby obstacle.
-Here's a small portion details about Lightning Boy development presented
+Here's a small portion details about Lightning Boy development presented,
 <br>

 ## 🕹️Play Game